Getting Around

 • State/Lake Loop Elevated Station:

-• As of Monday, January 5, 2026, the existing State/Lake Loop elevated station closed for demolition and reconstruction.
+• The existing State/Lake Loop elevated station is closed for demolition and reconstruction.
 The station will remain closed throughout construction.

-• Loop trains will continue to operate, and customers can use the adjacent and fully accessible stations: Washington/Wabash and Clark/Lake.
+• Loop trains will continue to operate.
+Riders can use these fully accessible stations: Washington/Wabash and Clark/Lake.

 • Subway: